Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Evaluation of correlators

 \subsection{The matching procedure}

-Instead of a cut-off procedure, we propose to generalise the stochastic approach.
+As an alternative to the cut-off procedure, we propose to generalise the stochastic approach.
 We assume the stochastic equations are that of Eq. (\ref{Langevin_equation0}) but we keep the noise general, as we do throughout Sections \ref{subsec:fokker-planck} and \ref{subsec:correlators}.
 Then, the procedure for calculating stochastic correlators remains unchanged, but we match the noise amplitude with the equal-time quantum correlators (\ref{equal-time_quantum_correlators}).
 This not only trivially reproduces the 2-point equal-time correlators to leading order, but also reproduces all higher-order equal-time correlators correctly for the matched noise.\\

 The noise matrix has 3 degrees of freedom: $\sigma_{qq}^2$, $\sigma_{qp}^2$ and $\sigma_{pp}^2$.
 The primary constraint is that the leading order behaviour of the equal-time quantum correlators is reproduced by their stochastic counterparts; in other words, it satisfies Eq. (\ref{quantum_noise_contribution}).
 We also choose to match with the subleading contribution, which results in a constraint on $\sigma_{pp}^2$.
 Finally, we constrain $\sigma_{qp}^2$ such that the equal-space quantum correlators are also reproduced by their stochastic counterparts up to a complex phase.
 This amounts to the continuation from equal space to equal time via $e^{H(t-t')}\longrightarrow(Ha(t)\abs{\mathbf{x}-\mathbf{x}'})^2$.
 We suggest that this complex phase should not feature in the stochastic approach since the stochastic correlators are real by definition.
 This may be an indication of long-distance quantum features that are not accounted for, though more work is required to understand this more concretely.\\